kokoko3k/koko-aio-slang/docs-ng.md

-            You can draw slotmasks at screen coordinates to emulate real crts or choose to paint them at core coordinates to have a more defined slotmask ...if you like slotmasks so much :-) Vertical shift (neg = auto):
+            You can draw slotmasks at screen coordinates to emulate real crts or choose to paint them at core coordinates to have a more defined slotmask ...if you like slotmasks so much :-) Clears "hives" patterns (slotmask)
+            When using steep/high visible slotmasks alongside visible scanlines, there could be weird hive-like patterns on screen.
+Use this function to hide them.
+        Vertical shift (neg = auto):
             This parameter allows you to move the whole vertical mask along the Y axis.
             * When used with core resolution(*1) and integer divider/multiplier(*2), it is useful to mitigate